payshares-legacy/payshares-data-api/README.md

             }

 ### top_markets [/top_markets{startTime}{endTime}{exchange}]
-The total trading volume for the top 5 markets on the stellar network for a given time period, normalized USD.
+The total trading volume for the top 5 markets on the payshares network for a given time period, normalized USD.
 Returns data for the last 24 hours if no arguments are given.

 #### POST

 + Parameters
     + startTime (string, optional) ... any momentjs-readable date, defaults to 1 day before end time
     + endTime (string, optional) ... any momentjs-readable date, defaults to now
     + exchange (JSON, optional) ... desired currency for valuation, in the form {currency, issuer}.
-Defaults to STR
+Defaults to XPR

 + Request (json)